isukces/EfCore.Shaman/README.md

 ## Code signing
 Assembly distributed with nuget package is signed with `key.snk` that is not included with github repository. `mksnk.bat` script file is included instead.
 It it running automatically during building process.

+## Plans

+* Column collation support

+## Known bugs

+* Not supported descending field order in indexes
+* `NotMappedAttribute` is not supported (fixed in GitHub repository, not published on Nuget)